gnembon/fabric-carpet/docs/scarpet/api/Entities.md

 ### `query(e,'silent')`

-Boolean, True if the entity is silent.
+Boolean, true if the entity is silent.

 ### `query(e,'gravity')`

-Boolean, True if the entity is affected by gravity, like most entities do.
+Boolean, true if the entity is affected by gravity, like most entities are.

 ### `query(e,'immune_to_fire')`

-Boolean, True if the entity is immune to fire.
+Boolean, true if the entity is immune to fire.

 ### `query(e,'dimension')`

-Name of the dimension entity is in.
+Name of the dimension the entity is in.

 ### `query(e,'height')`

-Height of the entity.
+Height of the entity in blocks.

 ### `query(e,'width')`

-Width of the entity.
+Width of the entity in blocks.

 ### `query(e,'eye_height')`

-Eye height of the entity.
+Eye height of the entity in blocks.

 ### `query(e,'age')`

-Age, in ticks, of the entity, i.e. how long it existed.
+Age of the entity in ticks, i.e. how long it existed.

 ### `query(e,'breeding_age')`

 Breeding age of passive entity, in ticks.
-If negative it it time to adulthood, if positive, breeding cooldown
+If negative, time to adulthood, if positive, breeding cooldown

 ### `query(e,'despawn_timer')`

-For living entities - the number of ticks they fall outside of immediate player presence.
+For living entities, the number of ticks they fall outside of immediate player presence.

 ### `query(e,'item')`